- A VARIABLE is a NAME for a VALUE.

 Think of a variable as an arrow pointing to a value.

-Reassignment only changes the name of an object.
-It does not change the data inside the object.
+- Reassignment changes the name of an object.
+It does not change the data inside the object

 let fruit = "Apple" let snack = fruit